BCAAFC

 • Advise the government, as requested by the collective centres.

-• Support the development of programs to improve the quality of life for Indigenous people living in BC.
+• Support the development of programs to improve the quality of life for Indigenous people living in B.C.